 Returns the most relevant information about the connection, ssl options that are undefined will be filtered out.
-Note that values that affect the security of the connection will only be returned if explicitly requested by connection_information/2.
+Note that values that affect the security of the connection will only be returned if explicitly requested by connection information/2.

-The legacy Item = cipher_suite is still supported and returns the cipher suite on its (undocumented) legacy format.
-It should be replaced by selected_cipher_suite.
+The legacy Item = cipher_suite was removed in OTP-23.
+Previously it returned the cipher suite on its (undocumented) legacy format.
+It is replaced by selected_cipher_suite.